 When you log in to Disney+, you’ll see an interface which is similar to that found with Netflix or Amazon Prime Video.
-The content is organised into rows and split into sections according to their type.
+The Disney content is organised into rows and split into sections according to their type.

-However, if you want a more predictable setup, you can look at sections dedicated to TV shows and movies.
-There is also a drop down menu in these general sections where you can break categories down into genre, such as Animation, Comedy, Documentary, Kids, Drama, Action/Adventure and Shorts.
+However, if you want a more predictable setup, you can look at sections dedicated to Disney TV shows and movies.
+There is also a drop down menu in these general Disney Plus sections where you can break categories down into genre, such as Animation, Comedy, Documentary, Kids, Drama, Action/Adventure and Shorts.
 You can also filter content to find titles which play in 4K Ultra HD.

 How to watch

 If you want to watch Disney+ on the go, this platform is available as an app to download on Android phones and tablets, plus Apple iPhones and iPads.
-Those who use Disney+ in a more traditional manner by settling down in front of the TV can use a whole host of smart TVs with the service, such as Android TV devices (including NVIDIA Shield, Mii Box and Sony Smart TVs), LG WebOS Smart TVs, Roku TV and Samsung Tizen Smart TVs.
+Those who use Disney+ in a more traditional manner by settling down in front of the TV can use a whole host of smart TVs with the Disney streaming services, such as Android TV devices (including NVIDIA Shield, Mii Box and Sony Smart TVs), LG WebOS Smart TVs, Roku TV and Samsung Tizen Smart TVs.